RobDWaller/ReallySimpleJWT/readme.md

 A simple package for creating JSON Web Tokens that uses HMAC SHA256 to sign signatures.
 Exposes a simple interface to allow you to create a token that stores a user identifier.
 The package is set up to allow extension and the use of larger payloads.

+## What is a JSON Web Token?

 For more information on JSON Web Tokens please see https://jwt.io

 ## Usage

 ### Get Token

 Call the get token method and pass in user identifier, key secret, expiration date time string and the token issuer.

 Will return a token string on success and throw an exception on failure.